 On January 19, 2017, The Western Union Company (Western Union), a global money services business headquartered in Englewood, Colorado, agreed to forfeit $586 million and entered into agreements with the Justice Department and the Federal Trade Commission.
 In its agreement with the Justice Department, Western Union admitted that it violated U.S. laws—The Bank Secrecy Act and anti-fraud statutes—by processing hundreds of thousands of transactions for Western Union agents and others involved in an international consumer fraud scheme.
-As part of the scheme, fraudsters contacted victims in the U.S. and falsely posed as family members in need or promised prizes or job opportunities.
+As part of the scheme, fraudsters contacted victims and falsely posed as family members in need or promised prizes or job opportunities.
 The fraudsters directed the victims to send money through Western Union to help their relative or claim their prize.
 The Department of Justice hired Gilardi & Co., LLC to serve as the remission administrator in this matter.

 If you believe you were a victim of the fraud described above and you made a wire trasfer through Western Union between January 1, 2004 and January 19, 2017, you may be eligible for remission.

 In order to be considered for a remission payment, you will be required to submit a Remission Form along with any available supporting documentation.
 The process for filing a petition has not started.
 When the petition process begins, information about filing a petition online or in the mail will be posted here.You can contact the Remission Administrator at 1-844-319-2124, email info@WesternUnionRemission.com, or sign up to receive updates via email here.